calwoo/calwoo.github.io/posts/2020-01-25-dual-numbers.markdown

 author: Calvin
 ---

-**Note: This blog post is still a rough draft.
-Read on with caution.**

 So last week I went to the [NYCPython](https://www.meetup.com/nycpython/) lightning talk night at [Metis](https://www.thisismetis.com/) and I had a blast!
 Thanks to everyone who talked, there was a lot of really cool stuff there (including a static analysis constraint checker for Python utilizing the Z3 solver)!
 As a result, I'm sorta inspired to give a talk at the next one, but since they're 5 minutes long I'm not sure how I would fit something interesting into that time.

 Instead I'll just write a blog post about something I've been learning about in the last year, and that's autodifferentation.
 It's an old idea, with many different forms but it has been immensely influential for modern machine learning when people started realizing you could use stochastic gradient descent for *almost* anything.
 But even more recently, there has been a push to make differentiation of programs a "first-class entity" in programming languages, and there has been many ideas as to how to express this as a language primitive.